Hey there! B Positive Insider here to bring you the letters "G" and "H" for "Geography" and "Hematocrit", respectively.

 Our donors must live within 35 miles of a B Positive Plasma center to be eligible for the program.
-It's just a good idea to implement for unacceptable address and traveling purposes.
-We do accept full-time students who live at universities within 35 miles of the centers as long as they bring their student ID with them.
+Plasma centers like ours are community based and must limit donors to a specific radius.
+We do accept full-time students who live at universities within 35 miles of our centers as long as they bring their student ID with them.

 There is an exception to this requirement: we currently do not accept residents of Washington, D.C. at our College Park location even though our center is six miles from the D.C. border.
 Only full-time students or military are eligible with ID.